Error claiming LinkedIn auto-generated / created company business page

 For example: if you’re trying to build awareness about Chartered Surveying among college students at large universities across the UK, then create multiple subgroups based on location: London, versus the Midlands for example.
 This will allow people who are interested in those topics and who are within those regions, to find the content that they’re looking forfar easier because it’s more relevant to them.

-On Expertise: we can help build a strong presence for your business
+On our Expertise: we can build a strong LinkedIn presence for your brand

 As a business, you need to be on Linkedin.
 It’s the most powerful social media platform for professionals, so it’s essential that your company build a strong presence there.